Service User Privacy Policy

 7. International transfers

-We will not usually transfer your personal data outside the UK, however, in certain circumstances this may be necessary in order to provide our services to you, such as if the gambling operator who is reviewing your risk profile is established in a country outside of the UK.
+We will not usually transfer your personal data outside the UK and the European Economic Area (“EAA”).
+However, in certain circumstances this may be necessary in order to provide our services to you, such as if a supplier we use to provide our service to you is based outside of the UK or EEA.

-We have taken appropriate steps to ensure that where personal data is processed outside the UK, it has an essentially equivalent level of protection as it has within the UK.
+We have taken appropriate steps to ensure that personal data processed outside the UK or EEA has an essentially equivalent level of protection to that guaranteed in the UK and EEA..
 We do this by ensuring that:

-• Your personal data is only processed in a country which the Secretary of State has confirmed has an adequate level of protection (an adequacy regulation); or
+• Your Personal Data is only processed in a country which the UK Secretary of State and the European Commission has confirmed has an adequate level of protection (an adequacy regulation); or

 8. How long we keep your personal data